Why is ISO 27001 important?

 Identify the scope of the ISMS taking into consideration

-- the organization's objectives regarding managing the risk
+- the organization's objectives regarding risk management

 - the requirements of the involved parties